Renaming of Turkmen months and days of week

 On 10 August 2002, the government of Turkmenistan adopted a law to rename all the months and most of the days of the week.
-The names were chosen according to Turkmen national symbols, as described in the Ruhnama, a book written by Saparmyrat Nyýazow, Turkmenistan's first and only president for life.
-According to Arto Halonen's documentary film The Shadow of the Holy Book, Turkish businessman Ahmet Çalık came up with the idea to rename the months, as he was trying to befriend Nyýazow to expand his business in the country.
+The names were chosen according to Turkmen national symbols, as described in the Ruhnama, a book written by Saparmurat Niyazov, Turkmenistan's first and only president for life.
+According to Arto Halonen's documentary film The Shadow of the Holy Book, Turkish businessman Ahmet Çalık came up with the idea to rename the months, as he was trying to befriend Niyazov to expand his business in the country.

-After the law was passed the new names were used in all Turkmen state-owned media.
-Publications in languages other than Turkmen often use the new names too, especially those that were targeted at Russian-speaking citizens of Turkmenistan, with the old name sometimes written in brackets.
+After the law was passed, the new names were used in all Turkmen state-owned media.
+Publications in languages other than Turkmen often used the new names too, especially those that were targeted at Russian-speaking citizens of Turkmenistan, with the old name sometimes written in brackets.
 The old month names were still used in popular speech, however.

-Four years after the change, Nyýazow died in 2006.
-On 23 April 2008 it was reported that the cabinet of ministers of Turkmenistan discussed restoring the old names of the months and days of week.
-The old names were finally restored in July 2008.
+Four years after the change, Niyazov died in 2006.
+On 23 April 2008, it was reported that the cabinet of ministers of Turkmenistan discussed restoring the old names of the months and weekdays.
+The old names were restored in July 2008.

 The original Roman calendar month names were borrowed from Russian.
 The adopted Turkmen month names were as follows:

 The original names of the days of the week come from Persian.
 The adopted names were as follows: